ceoraford/freeCodeCamp/guide/english/ruby/classes-and-objects/index.md

 end
 ```

 So now we can change state and read the state of the object.
+This is very cool!

 ```Ruby
 irb(main):023:0> c = Car.new('Mazda', 'Mazda3', 'White')